 - Named to Top Attorney List by Bethesda Magazine (2019)

 - Named 2018 “Family Law Practitioner of the Year” in Bethesda Magazine‘s Readers’ Picks

-- Listed in Best Lawyers in America, Family Law (2018-present)
+- Listed in Best Lawyers in America, Family Law and Collaborative Law: Family Law (2018-present)

 - Leadership Montgomery (Class of 2017)

 - Named one of Maryland’s “Leading Women” by The Daily Record (2015)

 - Listed in Super Lawyers Maryland, Family Law (2012-present)

 - Listed in Super Lawyers Washington, DC, Family Law (2012-present)

 - Received the “Bar Leader” award from the Montgomery County, Maryland Bar Foundation for Outstanding Leadership to the Bar (2012)

 - Received the “Section Chair of the Year” award from the Bar Association of Montgomery County (2012)